mstksg/inCode/copy/entries/trie.md

 safe as we want or need, as a judgement call on a case-by-case basis.
 However, a "correct-by-construction" trie is in the next part of this series :)

-### Enter Recursion Schemes
+### Recursion Schemes: An Elegant Weapon

-Now, `Trie` as we write it up there is an explicitly recursive data type.
-While this is common practice, it's not a particularly ideal one.
+Now, `Trie` as written up there is an explicitly recursive data type.
+While this is common practice, it's not a particularly ideal situation.
 The problem with explicitly recursive data types is that to work with them, you often rely on explicitly recursive functions.